mcraiha/spine-unity-docs/esoteric-site-version.md

 1. This will export three files:
 	- a **.json** file that holds data of the skeleton.
 	- a **.png** file which is the packed version of all your images in one texture.
-	- a **.atlas.txt** file that has data of where each image is in the packed texture.
+	- a **.atlas.txt** file (libGDX atlas) that has data of where each image is in the packed texture.

+> For __2D Toolkit__ users, Step 3 (packing a `.png` and `.atlas.txt`) is not necessary.
+Instead, you will have the appropriate field in your SkeletonDataAsset to assign a reference to `tk2dSpriteCollectionData`.
+To enable this, open Unity's `Preferences...` and under the `Spine` tab, you can enable TK2D.

 ### Importing into Unity
 1. Make sure your Unity project is open.